loading…

 Manage your keys locally or on EC2 using the built-in auth module:

-This API handles secrets, so it should only be accessed from localhost on your EC2 instance (binds to :8001).
+This API handles sensitive token generation, so it should only be accessed from localhost on your EC2 instance (binds to :8001).

-You can build a secure tunnel from your Windows PC directly to your EC2 instance so you can interact with the Admin API from your own local browser (like Swagger UI) or local terminal smoothly:
+You can build a secure tunnel from your local PC directly to your EC2 instance so you can interact with the Admin Dashboard UI in your local browser:

 # Run this on your local Windows PC